EChesters/DataVis/06_session/lecture_notes.md

   << select "mySelection" seSingle [ seNearest True ]
 ```

+**MY NOTE:** this line transforms the selection to make the interaction point of the data to be bigger.(accessibility issues for motor impairments though) Does this by selecting the nearest point, rather than increasing touch point.

 This will project the selection under the mouse pointer to the mark nearest to its location, rather than relying on a (small) mark being clicked on in its precise location.

 {(task|}Try adding `seNearest True` to the example above and observe the effect on interaction.{|task)}